Classes of treebased networks: Results

-Comparing the definitions of $GSP$ graphs (cf. page \pageref{gsp}) and edgebased graphs (cf. page \pageref{def_edgebased}) there is a slight difference between the two classes of graphs.
+\paragraph{Relationship between edgebased graphs and $GSP$ graphs} Comparing the definitions of $GSP$ graphs (cf. page \pageref{gsp}) and edgebased graphs (cf. page \pageref{def_edgebased}) there is a slight difference between the two classes of graphs.
 Both can be reduced to a single edge by certain restriction operations, but while in the case of edgebased graphs the deletion of loops is a valid restriction operation, it is not in the case of $GSP$ graphs.
 In the following we will show, however, that there is a direct relationship between both classes of graphs.

 \begin{theorem} Let $G$ be a connected graph.
 Then $G$ is a $GSP$ graph if and only if \begin{enumerate} \item [\rm (i)] $G$ is loopless and \item [\rm (ii)] $G$ can be reduced to $K_2$ by deleting leaves, suppressing vertices of degree 2, deleting copies of parallel edges and deleting loops, i.e. by applying restriction operations 1. to 4. (cf. page \pageref{restriction_operations}). \end{enumerate} \end{theorem}